1 / 10

 VED car tax: What is the annual road tax on a Dacia Duster?

-Under the latest car tax rules, petrol and diesel Dacia Duster models attract the flat rate of £150 a year for car tax.
-Bi-fuel versions, which use a combination of LPG and petrol, are classed as alternatively-fuelled, so attract an annual VED rate of £140.
+Under the latest car tax rules, petrol and diesel Dacia Duster models attract the flat rate of £155 a year (after year one) for car tax.
+Bi-fuel versions, which use a combination of LPG and petrol, are classed as alternatively-fuelled, so attract an annual VED rate of £145.
 Yup, you’ll save a tenner a year.
+Year one road tax is reasonable across the line-up ranging from £180-220.

 Trim levels and standard equipment

-The standard Dacia Duster Access is one of the most basic cars you can buy today.
-It doesn’t even come with a radio.
-It does, however, come with pre-wiring for a radio (and speakers) when new… so it’s fair to assume that, on the used market, most Access models will have had some sort of aftermarket radio fitted.
+The standard (now defunct) Dacia Duster Access was one of the most basic cars on sale, which is probably why it's no longer with us in the UK.
+It didn’t even come with a radio.
+It did, however, come with pre-wiring for a radio and speakers so it’s fair to assume that, on the used market, most Access models will have had some sort of radio fitted.

 It does have electric front windows (the rear windows are old-school wind-up affairs) along with 16-inch steel wheels and, erm, that’s about it.
 We told you it was basic.

-Unless you really want to torture yourself, we’d suggest looking for an Essential model at the very least.
+Unless you really want to torture yourself, we’d suggest looking for a Dacia Duster Essential at the very least.
 This adds such luxuries as body-coloured bumpers, manual air conditioning, a height-adjustable driver’s seat and steering wheel, and a DAB radio with Bluetooth connectivity.

-The Comfort builds on this with cruise control, 16-inch alloy wheels, electric windows and a seven-inch touchscreen navigation system with Apple CarPlay and Android Auto.
+The Dacia Duster Comfort builds on this with cruise control, 16-inch alloy wheels (replacing steel items of the same size), electric windows and a seven-inch touchscreen navigation system with Apple CarPlay and Android Auto.
 There’s a rear-view camera with parking sensors and the passenger even gets a little vanity mirror in their sun-visor.
-Opulent.

-Topping the range is the Prestige model, with 17-inch alloy wheels, climate control, keyless entry, heated and electrically-adjustable door mirrors and posher upholstery.
+Topping the range is the Dacia Duster Prestige, with 17-inch alloy wheels, climate control, keyless entry, heated and electrically-adjustable door mirrors and posher upholstery.

 Despite only being on sale since 2018, there have been a few special editions, too.
 The Techroad edition of 2019 sat above the Prestige trim, available in two new colours (Fusion Red and Highland Grey) with some bespoke side decals and red exterior (and interior) detailing.